KamabokoDesign/atlas/README.md

 1. Make sure to redeploy your next.js localhost with `npm run dev`
 1. In WP Admin > Pages > Add New > "Test Page" for example
 1. Now you can go to `http://localhost:3000/test-page` and things should render

+## Posts
+WPEngine seems to have really mastered the Posts section of WP + Next integration.
+When you want to make a new post.
+You can preview it automatically in the Next.js build, and posts won't be public until you publish them!
+Yes and yes.